notwaldorf/notwaldorf.github.com/_posts/2018-02-26-rl-with-otters.markdown

 I don't really hang out with RL researchers anymore.
 So instead, I decided to teach you (YES, YOU!) some Reinforcement Learning, so that you can now read that article and not be lost in it.
 Yay?
 Yay!

+Thanks to [Dan Lizotte](https://twitter.com/danlizotte) for reading this, even though he really didn't have to.